scribe-security/docs/docs/valint/initiatives.md

 2. If git authentication is required, it can be provided either in the git url or through the `--bundle-auth` flag.

-3. A specific branch, tag or commit can be specified with the `--bundle-branch`, `--bundle-tag` or `--bundle-commit` flags respectively.
+3. A specific branch, tag or commit can be provided using the `--bundle-branch`, `--bundle-tag` or `--bundle-commit` flags respectively.

-4. File structure within the bundle is up to the administrator, but when referencing the rules in initiative configs, the path should be relative to the bundle root and at least one level deep, for example:
+4. File structure within the bundle is up to the administrator, but when referencing the rules in initiative configs, the path should be relative to the bundle root and at least one level deep.
+For example, this is how to reference a rule from the public Scribe bundle:

 ```yaml
 ...